Primordial Black Hole Formation During Slow Reheating After Inflation: Conclusions

 \section{Conclusions}

-In this paper we have studied formation of primordial black holes in the early Universe during a period of slow reheating after inflation.
-We have calculated how the formation mechanism for PBHs slowly changes during the transition from the matter-dominated to radiation-dominated phases and quantified under what conditions this happens.
-We have found that the production mechanism never changes during reheating for density contrast $\sigma\gtrsim \sigma_c\simeq 0.05$, so the Universe can be modelled as purely matter-dominated until the end of reheating, as in the standard approach.
+In this paper we have studied the formation of PBHs in the early Universe during a period of slow reheating after inflation.
+We have calculated how the formation mechanism for PBHs makes a gradual transition during the change from the matter-dominated to radiation-dominated phases and quantified under what conditions this happens.
+We have found that the production mechanism never changes during reheating for the variance of the density contrast $\sigma\gtrsim \sigma_c\simeq 0.05$, so the Universe can be modelled as purely matter-dominated until the end of reheating, as in the standard approach.
 However, for $\sigma < \sigma_c$, the production mechanism smoothly changes even before reheating completes.
-This happens when the ratio of the decay rate of the field responsible for reheating to the Hubble rate, $\Gamma/H$ takes a value given by Eq.~\eqref{GoverH}.
+This happens when the ratio of the decay rate of the field responsible for reheating to the Hubble rate, $\Gamma/H$, takes the value given by Eq.~\eqref{GoverH}.
 However, we have found that the reduction in the number of e-folds after which the PBH production mechanism changes is independent of $\Gamma$, showing an $\mathcal{O}(10\%)$ change compared to the usual result.

-We have calculated the PBH mass function and shown that for $\sigma<\sigma_c$ the maximum PBH mass can be considerably smaller than in the usual case where PBH production continues until $\Gamma/H=1$.
-There is a maximum cut-off for PBH mass at around $100\,M_{\odot}$, making the scenario particularly interesting for the recent LIGO observations of black hole mergers.
+We have calculated the PBH mass function and shown that for $\sigma<\sigma_c$ the maximum PBH mass can be considerably smaller than in the usual case, where PBH production continues until $\Gamma/H=1$.
+There is a maximum cut-off for the PBH mass at around $100\,M_{\odot}$, making the scenario particularly interesting for the recent LIGO observations of black hole mergers.
 Although we have focussed on scenarios in which PBHs form during a slow-reheating period after inflation, we emphasize that the subdominant heat bath produced by a gradually decaying matter component is also likely to affect other scenarios, e.g. one where the matter-dominance is caused by metastable massive particles in general.
 It would be interesting to see how this affects concrete models for reheating or other early Universe scenarios.